roookeee/datus/USAGE.md

     return new Output(value);
 }
 ```
-`to` is needed/more elegant for cases in which getters return a new instance of the output type or for some reason return the
+`to` is needed/more elegant for cases in which setters return a new instance of the output type or for some reason return the
 object for chaining.
 This is especially useful for [Kotlins data classes](https://kotlinlang.org/docs/reference/data-classes.html).
 `into` would not suffice in this context as it does not allow to replace the whole output object or support functions which have a return value.